 To encourage a long-term focus, bonuses based on investment results are calculated by comparing total investment returns to relevant benchmarks over the most recent one-, three-, five- and eight-year periods, with increasing weight placed on each succeeding measurement period.
 For portfolio managers, benchmarks may include measures of the marketplaces in which the fund invests and measures of the results of comparable mutual funds.
 For investment analysts, benchmarks may include relevant market measures and appropriate industry or sector indexes reflecting their areas of expertise.
-Capital Research and Management Company makes periodic subjective assessments of analysts' contributions to the investment results of each of the fund's portfolio managers may be measured against one or more benchmarks, depending on his or her investment focus, such as (i) MSCI All Country World Index (ACWI) net, (ii) Custom WDG Screen US MC>6B, (iii) XUS MC>3B, NY>1% and (iv) a custom average consisting of funds that disclose investment objectives and strategies comparable to those of the fund.
+Capital Research and Management Company makes periodic subjective assessments of analysts' contributions to the investment process and this is an element of their overall compensation.
+The investment results of each of the fund's portfolio managers may be measured against one or more benchmarks, depending on his or her investment focus, such as S&P 500 Index and a custom average consisting of funds that disclose investment objectives and strategies comparable to those of the fund.
 From time to time, Capital Research and Management Company may adjust or customize these benchmarks to better reflect the investment objective(s) of the fund and/or the universe of comparably managed funds of competitive investment management firms.